 Millions of people count popcorn as their favorite snack.

 It’s simple, delicious, and pretty healthy — plus, it’s super versatile.
-You can eat popcorn sweet or savory, add countless toppings, or stick to the classic butter and salt.
+You can eat popcorn sweet or savory, add countless toppings, or stick to good old buttery popcorn.
 Whatever your choice, this whole-grain snack is great for any occasion.

 But there may still be a lot you don’t know about popcorn.